 Who Gets the Mortgage Along With the Property

-A common assumption is that when you inherit a home or other property through a will, the estate pays off the mortgage so you receive it free and clear.
-Arizona's nonexoneration rule works differently.
-The beneficiary who receives the property takes it subject to whatever mortgage existed at the time of the testator's death.
+A common assumption is that when you inherit a home through a will, the estate pays off the mortgage so you receive it free and clear.
+The nonexoneration rule under Title 14 trusts, estates, and protective proceedings works differently.
+The beneficiary who receives the property takes it subject to whatever mortgage existed at the time of death.

 Subject to any mortgage interest existing at the date of death, a specific devise passes without right of exoneration, regardless of a general directive in the will to pay debts.

-A.R.S. § 14-2607This means a general clause in the will that says "pay all my debts" does not override this rule.
+A.R.S. § 14-2607A general clause in the will that says "pay all my debts" does not override this rule.
 If you leave your home to your daughter and the home has a $150,000 mortgage balance, your daughter inherits the home and the $150,000 obligation.
 The estate does not pay the mortgage on her behalf unless the will specifically directs it to do so.

 Why This Matters for Estate Planning